 How do I contact an attorney?
 There are few ways to get in touch with a lawyer:

 1. If the business concern is a simple issue or question.
 The user can submit a short request online via the Ask a Lawyer service.

-One or more lawyers are expected to respond within
+It expect one or more lawyers to respond within

 approximately one business day.

 2. For more involved matters, you can request a 30-minute consultation with a

 lawyer.
 To make your request, contact customer service or submit and Ask a

 Lawyer request and show that you’d like a response by phone.